 The organization can apply for an Arizona extension by filing a completed Form 120EXT by the original due date of the return.
 The organization can also use a valid federal extension, rather than applying for an Arizona extension.
-The organization must use Form 120EXT to transmit any extension payments, whether the organization uses a valid federal extension or requests an Arizona extension.
+The organization must use Form 120EXT to transmit extension payments via check or money order, whether the organization uses a valid federal extension or requests an Arizona extension.
 If the organization uses an extension, the taxpayer must check the extension box on page 1 of the return.